karenland/DH110_Assign6/README.md

    <li> 18 pt bolded is used for the name on the user's profile page</li>
   </ol>

 Overall, the font sizes from the prototype vary from 12 to 55 (bolded and non-bolded) with 16+18 pt being the ones I used most frequently.
-There is alot fo variation, so I will need to match it so that all descriptions and titles are a certain size and weight.
+There is alot of variation, so I will need to make it so that all descriptions and titles are a certain size and weight.

 **Future Plans and Thoughts:** As of right now, before the cognitive walkthrough, I do plan on changing the home screen to show updates from friends/authors/groups/etc. I plan on adding in text onto the taskbar.
 From research, older aged users prefer texts over icons so I plan on incorporating both.
 The text will at minimum be 12 pt and bolded.
 I was considering changing the color scheme since “blue” tends to help users relax and for the elderly, new technology can be daunting; however, it seems that colors within the blue-green spectrum are harder for them to distinguish so I am keeping the color scheme.